ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
 However, that's not possible since the XCM implementation is still in progress.

+**Custody**

+Protocols receiving incentives from Kusama treasury will custody such funds in a multisig wallet to increase security and prevent malicious behavior of incentives recipients.

 **Incentive allocation criteria**

 The metrics used to determine the incentive allocation across lending protocols will take into account: